Office: Humanities 303

 I am a historian of the social and cultural history of the early modern and modern Middle East, with a focus on the Arab world.
 I graduated from the School of Oriental and African Studies, University of London, with a B.A. in Arabic and Persian, and then went on to pursue an M.A. in Arab Studies and a Ph.D. in Middle Eastern and North African History from Georgetown University.
 Before returning to the East Coast and joining the Department of History at Loyola University Maryland in Fall 2009, I was an Assistant Professor of History and Near Eastern Languages and Cultures at Indiana University, Bloomington.
-I am currently completing my first book, which is entitled The Body Different: Disability in the Middle East, 1500-1800 and examines blindness, deafness, madness, and intersex in the Arab provinces of the Ottoman Empire.
+My first book, entitled Disability in the Ottoman Arab World, 1500-1800, was just published by Cambridge University Press (2014).
+It examines blindness, deafness, impairments of the mind, and intersex in the Arab provinces of the Ottoman Empire.

 Areas of Specialization